 - Sub-internship options in a variety of fields

-- Core competency training in economics and law in medicine, innovation, teaching skills, and leadership
+- Core competency training in economics and law in medicine, teaching skills, and leadership in health care

 - Specialty-specific skills-based preparation for supervised practice in residency

 - Medical Student Research Day to showcase student research and scholarship

 - Opportunities to graduate with "Distinction in Research," "Distinction in Medical Education” and/or “Distinction in Global Health”